A guide for planning long hikes on The Colorado Trail. Town info, resupply, alt routes, and general info. Revised July 2014.

 - CT Topo Map Book: Detailed, up-to-date topographic maps and waypoints help you navigate The Colorado Trail and plan your trips.
 Includes recent trail reroutes in Clear Creek and Cataract Ridge.
 Soft cover, 8.5″ x 11″ and spiral bound to lay flat for ease of use, it weighs only 14.5 ounces.
 Can be disassembled allowing users to carry just what they need.
 (Paper is not waterproof and packing in a Ziploc bag is recommended.)
 Includes 73 pages of full color, shaded relief topo maps detailing The Colorado Trail and the bicycle detours around Wilderness areas.
 Magnetic declinations for compass users.
 Complete printed list of nearly 1200 GPS waypoints in UTM & Lat Long formats.
 Additional detail is available on http://bearcreeksurvey.com/colorado_trail_mapbook.htm Note: These maps are very detailed, however they only show the CT corridor.
-If you want to take alt routes, “bag” some of the more obscure 14ers or prefer a wider view than just the CT corridor (for bailout points perhaps) you may want to take different maps or the Bear Creek maps with the appropriate sections of the DeLorme Gazetteer for Colorado.
-Taking the narrow corridor maps with the appropriate Gazetteer maps are a strategy many CDT hiker use for their thru-hikes FWIW.
+If you want to take alt routes, “bag” some of the more obscure 14ers or prefer a wider view than just the CT corridor (for bailout points perhaps) you may want to take different maps or the Bear Creek maps with the appropriate sections of the DeLorme Gazetteer for Colorado or the Benchmark Atlas.
+Taking the narrow corridor maps with the appropriate atlas maps are a strategy many CDT hiker use for their thru-hikes FWIW.

 - Another option is the new MOUNTAIN MAPS – SAWATCH RANGE map that show alternate routes, 14ers and bailout points between Leadville and the CDT/CT junction to the south (.
 Sections 10-15 in the guidebook.)

 - Trails Illustrated Maps: Very detailed with a nice overview of not just the trail, but surrounding trails as well.
 Good if you plan on taking alternate routes and/or doing 14ers.
 They are water resistant.
 Cost ~$12 ea.
 A bit heavy.
 You need fourteen maps to complete the trail, so it can be an expensive option.
 Being a Colorado resident, already owned many of the maps anyway so it was an option that worked for me.
-If you do not plan on hiking in Colorado again any time soon, the other map resouces are a better investment.
+If you do not plan on hiking in Colorado again any time soon, the other map resources are a better investment.

 - Postholer.com now has a CT Databook and maps available